dotCMS/core/hotfix_tracking.md

 9. https://github.com/dotCMS/core/issues/20666 : Move to a glibc based docker image

+10. https://github.com/dotCMS/core/issues/20405 : URL field values are not included in Pages exported from Content->Search

 https://github.com/dotCMS/core/issues/20519 : Class in rows are lost when you remove a row #20519

 https://github.com/dotCMS/core/issues/20677 : Users without the 'Login As' Role are still able to select Login As and see all Users #20677